 This one felt very different from the others because of Achanti probably.
 She’s a new actor and the material is a lot heavier than any of my other films so I wanted to get it right.
 I think we spent about one day a week together for six weeks just getting to know each other and building trust, and because this one is lottery funded there is a bit more you have to do as a producer so that took Fiona a lot of work.
 All in all, it felt a lot like my last film, four days, multiple locations, a reasonably sized budget and crew.
 It definitely becomes smoother but I’d never say easier because on every film I’m always striving to be better and so my expectations on myself and others are always higher.

-Our Sister marks a significant tonal shift from your previous work, did you feel much of a challenge by taking on the script?
+This marks a significant tonal shift from your previous work, did you feel much of a challenge by taking on the script?

 It’s my first straight drama but it’s still in the coming of age genre where I feel the most comfortable.
 All my films have shown young women going through big milestones in their lives, and all have been characters that aren’t often portrayed on screen, and even though this film is a bit different to Crush and Treacle I feel like it’s still me.
 Sometimes directors are expected to stick to one style, particularly in films, you don’t see it so much with TV directors, they can be forgiven for going from one genre to another, but as I find my voice as a filmmaker I want to experiment and explore with the craft especially as I’m still a new director.